NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

 Use either the credentials you created, :ref:`when setting up the solution <aws-getting-started>`, or enable the Web App CI feature and use the dedicated credentials created for this task.
 The latter option is the recommended approach since it limits the permissions to only the ones needed.
-They can also be used to :ref:`run the end-to-end tests on GitHub Actions <aws-continuous-integration-web-app-github>`.
+You can also use the credentials to :ref:`run the end-to-end tests on GitHub Actions <aws-continuous-integration-web-app-github>`.

 Add these environment variables to your ``.envrc`` file: